flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

       ~/oclock.git/oclock

-As you will soon see, it is more than a clock, really.
+As you will soon see, it is more than a clock.
 I must confess I'm not good with names. :)
 The application provides a simple way of displaying any kind of information and images.
 Since access to GPIO pins is privileged, the Makefile will make that executable owned by root and set the [sticky bit][stickybit].